• What is Thermography?

 What Do I Receive for My Tuition?

-Tuition for Infraspection open enrollment courses includes the following: All course materials including Student Reference Manual, Certified Infrared Thermographer® Exam at end of course, a trial copy of Exception® Pro Data Management and Report Generation Software, and Continental Breakfast and Lunch during the course.
+Tuition for Infraspection open enrollment courses includes the following: all course materials including Student Reference Manual, Certified Infrared Thermographer® Exam at end of course, a 14-day free trial to TI Reporter™ data management and report generation software, and Continental Breakfast and Lunch during the course.

 On-site courses include the above plus field trips.
 Meals and meeting space can be provided upon request.

-Distance Learning Courses include the following: Student Reference Manual, multi-question online quizzes for each course unit, Exception® Pro Data Management and Report Generation Software, hands-on experiments utilizing provided materials, instructions for self-directed field assignments, and written proof of course completion.
+Distance Learning Courses include the following: Student Reference Manual, multi-question online quizzes for each course unit, a 14-day free trial to TI Reporter™ data management and report generation software, hands-on experiments utilizing provided materials, instructions for self-directed learning activities and written proof of course completion.

 What Continuing Education Do You Provide?